quangthangisme/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 1c.
-User inputs all empty student ids.
+User inputs all empty contact ids.
     * 1c1.
 TC displays the error message: `“There must be at least 1 contact !!!”`.

       Use case resumes at step 1.

 * 1d.
-User enters a non-existent student id.
+User enters a non-existent contact id.
     * 1d1.
 TC displays the error message: `“Sorry, we could not find <id> in the contact list”`.

       Use case resumes at step 1.